 - Food and water bowls

 - Doggy toothbrush and toothpaste

 - Brush for grooming

 - Monthly wormers (until your dog is six months old)

 The estimated costs for these are:

-This cost doesn’t include the cost of buying a dog.
-We recommend getting a dog from a reputable rescue centre and you can read more advice on our ‘Getting a dog’ page.
+However, this does not include the cost of buying your dog.
+We recommend getting a dog from a reputable rehoming centre - you can read more advice on our ‘Getting a dog’ page.

-It also doesn’t include the cost of microchipping, as now the law says this should be done by 8 weeks of age by the breeder.
+It also doesn’t include the cost of microchipping.
+By law, this should be done with the breeder by 8 weeks of age.
 If your dog hasn’t been microchipped before leaving the breeder for some reason (for example, a very small toy breed puppy might have been given a vet exemption until they are older and big enough to be chipped) then you’ll need to factor in this cost.

 Ongoing care: how much a dog costs per month